cchang4/platformGame/README.md

 6/2
 Catherine: replaced with sprites

 6/6
-Yiru: Created reset setting so game can restart if loss or win
+Catherine: tried to make player walk on new platforms, failed miserably

 Project outline:
 1. Basic player movement (L&R&Jump)
 2. Changing color of platform when player moves over it
 3. Implement monsters
-4. rest TBD once above is completed
+4. Gat ladder and moving onto new platforms working

 Demo Information:
 LevelMap is the main file
-Still working on first level
-Movements still very buggy
+Movements are buggy